nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 gadget logs
 ```

-You should see a message that starts with:
+You should see a message with an intro similar to this:

 ```
 Hello from Docker!